hbctraining/publication_perfect/lessons/custom_plot_scales_colors.md

                           labels = c("Pax6 wildtype", "Intermediate wildtype", "Neurons wildtype"))
 ```

 Using these `scale_` layers with our differential aesthetics allow us to easily change the titles, text, and display within the legends.
-For additional customization of the style or position of the legends can use the `theme()` function.
-A quick way to alter appearance of axes, labels and legends is using the `guides()` function.
-More details can be found [here](https://www.datanovia.com/en/blog/ggplot-legend-title-position-and-labels/)
+For additional customization of the style or position of the legends, we can use the `theme()` function.
+In addition, `ggplot2` offers an additional quick way to alter the appearance of legends by using the helper function, `guides()`.
+We aren't going to go into depth into this function, but more details can be found [here](https://www.datanovia.com/en/blog/ggplot-legend-title-position-and-labels/)

+### Color scales

-While the default colors may be fine for many applications, they are often not sufficient to highlight the relationships of interest within our plot or are not optimal for the intended audience/publication.
-There are cheatsheets available for specifying the base R colors by [name](https://cpb-us-e1.wpmucdn.com/sites.ucsc.edu/dist/d/276/files/2015/10/colorbynames.png) or [hexadecimal]() code.
-We could individually specify the colors by providing them with a scale layer.
+While the default colors may be fine for many applications, they are often not sufficient to highlight the relationships of interest or are not optimal for the intended audience/publication.

+For our boxplot, the default colors look great; however, they are not optimal for color-blind viewers.
+Since we are preparing for publication, we would like our figures to be interpretable for all readers.
+To determine palatable palettes, we should consider features of the colors that affect human perception, specifically:

+- **Hue:** type of color (e.g. pink, red, blue)
+- **Chroma:** colorfulness ranging from gray (no color) to full color
+- **Luminance:** brightness

+There are cheatsheets available for specifying the base R colors by [name](https://cpb-us-e1.wpmucdn.com/sites.ucsc.edu/dist/d/276/files/2015/10/colorbynames.png) or [hexadecimal]() code, and there is a [website](https://hclwizard.org) for picking colors or palettes of interest and returning the hexadecimal code(s).
+To apply these colors to our plot, we can individually specify the colors by providing them within a `scale_` layer.

-We can add a fill scale layer, and most often one of the following two scales will work:
+To alter the colors in our plot that map to our data, we can use the `color` or `fill` options.
+We used the `fill` argument in the `aes()` function to color our boxplot by `group`.
+To change the color of our `fill`, we can add a fill scale layer, and most often one of the following two scales will work:

 - **`scale_fill_manual()`:** for categorical data or quantiles
 - **`scale_fill_gradient()` family:** for continuous data.

-For our categorical data, we will add the `scale_fill_manual()` layer, specifying the desired color values.
+For our categorical `group` data, we will add the `scale_fill_manual()` layer, specifying the desired color values.

 `scale_fill_manual()` layer.